Luming-L/ProjectNew/Results/Hotspots/hotspots.md

-count PRDM9 binding sites found in both DSB hotspots and ATAC-seq peaks for each s
+count PRDM9 binding sites found in both DSB hotspots (testis) and ATAC-seq peaks for each sample

 ## download hotspots
 ```bash